Skip to content

 Wait for the Heimdall service to fully sync.

-Start the Bor Service
+Start the Bor service

 sudo service bor start

-Check the Bor service logs:
+Check the Bor service logs using the following command:

 journalctl -u bor.service -f